 Employees may request a copy of their own personnel file which may be accessed during normal work hours upon a two-day advanced written request.
-Employees may fill out a formal request to their HR representative or elected official to make changes to their file but may not mark or correct their own file or alter data in their own file.
+Employees may fill out a formal request to their department's HR representative to make changes to their file but may not mark or correct their own file or alter data in their own file.
 Change requests and decisions on change requests will be documented in the file.